-- b) Cubes or cylinders shall be made and cured in accordance with EN 12390-2, with the following modifications: - 1) irrespective of the type of material from which a mould is made, the mould, together with any filling frame, shall be thoroughly washed with non-perfumed detergent (5.5) and water, rinsed with copious amounts of tap water, given a final rinse with demineralised water (3.29) and then dried before use; - 2) the cube or cylinder shall not be marked for identification purposes but shall be identified in an alternative traceable manner; - 3) the mould shall be covered and be placed in the vicinity of the pipe that it represents and shall undergo the same curing regime as that applied to the pipe.
-Covers to moulds shall be made of an impermeable material which does not react with cement; - 4) on removal from the mould after curing, the undamaged cube or cylinder shall be stored under the same environmental conditions that apply to the finished pipe during storage at the factory until it reaches the minimum age recommended by the manufacturer for use of the pipe;
+- b) Cubes or cylinders shall be made and cured in accordance with EN 12390-2, with the following modifications: - 1) irrespective of the type of material from which a mould is made, the mould, together with any filling frame, shall be thoroughly washed with non-perfumed detergent (5.4) and water, rinsed with copious amounts of tap water, given a final rinse with demineralized water (3.21) and then dried before use; - 2) cube or cylinder shall not be marked for identification purposes but shall be identified in an alternative traceable manner; - 3) moulds shall be covered and be placed in the vicinity of the pipe that it represents and shall undergo the same curing regime as that applied to the pipe.
+Covers to moulds shall be made of an impermeable material that does not react with cement:

-5) following the curing/storage period, the cube or cylinder shall be placed in an unused food grade plastics bag and sealed.
+- 4) upon removal from the mould after curing, the undamaged cube or cylinder shall be stored under the same environmental conditions that apply to the finished pipe during storage at the factory until it reaches the minimum age recommended by the manufacturer for use of the pipe; - 5) following the curing/storage period, the cube or cylinder shall be placed in an unused food grade plastics bag and sealed.
 A damaged cube or cylinder shall be discarded.